hd9/aspnet-microservices/README.md

 To connect to your local Redis instance (on port 6379), run:
 `redis-cli`

-### Using Redis Commander
+#### Using Redis Commander
 If you want, you can optionally start a
 [Redis Commander](http://joeferner.github.io/redis-commander/)
 [Docker Instance](https://hub.docker.com/r/rediscommander/redis-commander)
-and use as a WYSIWYG admin interface for Redis with:
+and use as a WYSIWYG admin interface for Redis with the information below.

 First get the web-redis IP with:
 `web_redis_ip=$(docker inspect web-redis -f '{{json .NetworkSettings.IPAddress}}')`

 Then run the below command:
 `docker run --rm --name redis-commander -d --env REDIS_HOSTS=$web_redis_ip -p 8082:8081 rediscommander/redis-commander:latest`